Presidio San Agustín del Tucsón: American Period

 From the 1860s to 1890s Tucson would become a major stop for United States armies on campaigns to fight the Apache, hundreds of Tucson militia served in the expeditions.
 By the Mexican Revolution of 1910, the next war fought in southern Arizona, only one portion of the remaining four presidio walls still stood, the others were apparently buried or demolished for new development around the turn of the 20th century.
 The wall was three feet thick and a few feet tall.
 It stood in between two later American buildings and was finally destroyed in 1918.
 A pair of local women made a plaque which marked the location of the wall.
 In December 1954, a two-story boarding house was torn down to make way for a parking lot.
 A local business man convinced the University of Arizona to conduct an archaeological excavation.
 They located a 3 ft portion of the northeastern bastion.
 Attempts to have the area made into a park failed, and the parking lot was constructed.

 The area was explored again by archaeologists between 2001 and 2006.
-Presidio-era features located included the northeastern bastion, the east wall, soil mining pits, and trash-filled pits.
-Following the work, the northeastern corner of the fort was recreated as a park, opening in 2007.
-Other surviving portions of the Presidio have been located in the Pima County Courthouse courtyard and in the lawn west of Tucson City Hall.
+Presidio-era features located there included the northeastern bastion, the east wall, soil mining pits, and trash-filled pits.
+Following the work, the northeastern corner of the fort was recreated as a museum, opening in 2007.
+Today, the Presidio San Agustin del Tucson Museum (www.TucsonPresidio.com) offers Living History Days, a variety of cultural events, and historic and cultural walking tours throughout Downtown Tucson.
+Other surviving portions of the Presidio wall are marked in the Old Pima County Courthouse courtyard and throughout Downtown Tucson.